-My focus on this blog is fantasy, sci-fi, and silliness, so it’s hard to give real advice and have it taken seriously.
-Despite the usual tone here, I promise the following is real.
+My focus on this blog has primarily been fantasy and sci-fi silliness, so it’s hard to give real advice and have it be taken seriously.
+But I promise the following is real.

-But it’s not a “serious” post either.
-That’s not what I do.
-I don’t think nukes are about to rain from the sky or that you should start drilling on how to escape them.
-However… for a short period in my life (long ago), I sat through many briefings and hearings on the subject.
+That’s not to say it’s an entirely serious post.
+I don’t think nukes are about to rain from the sky or that you should start underground bunker drills.
+However… during a different min-career I pursued (long ago), I sat through many briefings and hearings on the subject.
 A bit of advice from a RAND group stuck with me, and I thought I’d share—mostly because the physical and social science aspects were so fascinating.

 So here we go—what to do in case of a nuclear detonation.